 Programme Director Theatre Design

-Chris Hunt leads our Design for Theatre & Screen course at UCA Rochester.
+Chris Hunt leads our Design for Theatre & Screen course at UCA Epsom.
 Throughout his career Chris has taught art and design practice alongside history and theory on a wide range of degree courses, including Fine Art, Fashion, Multimedia Design and Photography.

 Chris has worked across a range of disciplines throughout his career – in 2008 he had a solo show at the London Centre for Psychoanalysis in Kentish Town, London, and in 2012 was part of a group exhibition ‘Critical Narratives’ in Delhi, India.

 He has contributed chapters on Deleuze and Guattari, Heidegger and Wilhelm Worringer for Routledge’s ‘Fifty Key texts in Art History’ (ed.
 Pooke and Newell, 2012).